Home > Learn > INELDA End-of-Life Doula Certification

 Event Details

-Feeling called to become an end-of-life doula for loved ones and your community?
+Become an end-of-life doula for loved ones and your community

-Learn about INELDA’s End-of-Life Doula Training and our approach to supporting the dying and their loved ones.
-This discovery call is an opportunity to hear about the topics covered during our training and how we facilitate a supportive and experiential learning environment.
-An INELDA Educator will share our approach and answer any questions about becoming an end-of-life doula.
-Calls are open to all, but registration is required due to capacity.
+Learn about our INELDA DOULA Approach and those trainings built from this approach to support the dying and their loved ones.
+This discovery call is an opportunity to hear about the various end-of-life trainings offered and how we facilitate an experiential learning environment through our community of practice.
+INELDA Educators will share our approach and answer any questions about becoming an end-of-life doula.

 View ALL Discovery Call Events